multihack/multihack-brackets/README.md

 ## Usage
 1. You and another person with this extension should have the same project open.
 2. **File > Start Multihack**
-3. Enter the same room ID.
+3. Enter the same secret room ID.
 4. Click **Join Room**.
 Your code is now being synchronized!
 5. **File > Stop Multihack** will stop collaboration.